Our Chief Officers

 Chris is an advocate for the social enterprise sector playing a key role in the delivery of public services.
 As a result, Catch22 is known both for its innovative and collaborative approach to justice, education, employability and social care.

 Chris’s belief in social justice extends to his commitment to Nottingham Forest one day returning to the Clough glory years.

-Naomi joined Catch22 in May 2008.
+Naomi has 15 years’ experience in both strategic and operational roles in the public and private sectors.
+She joined Catch22 in May 2008.
 Prior to joining Catch22 Naomi worked across a range of projects delivering and managing youth work, early intervention and prevention services for young people at risk of social exclusion.